 What are domains?

-Each website has an IP address - a unique string of numbers and periods - that allows computers to identify and communicate with them.
-So, to make this easier for humans, the Domain Naming System, or DNS, translates domain names into these IP addresses - which means you can just type a few simple words into a web browser rather than remembering random numbers whenever you want to visit a specific website!
+To make this easier for humans to understand, the Domain Naming System, or DNS, translates domain names into these IP addresses - which means you can just type a few simple words into a web browser rather than remembering random numbers whenever you want to visit a specific website!

 For example, if I purchase the domain name "www.mywebsite.com", a computer cannot identify the domain through that name, rather through an IP address - for example, 123.456.789.

 Instead of humans having to remember these random numbers to access a website, we simply type in "www.mywebsite.com" and the DNS translates this name to the IP address and connects us to that website!

 For more information or if you require any assistance, feel free to contact us at [email protected].